aicoder88/crm/plan-v2.md

 # Purrify CRM - Improvement Plan v2.0

 **Generated:** November 25, 2025
-**Updated:** November 25, 2025 (Based on latest push) **Status:** Progress review completed
+**Updated:** November 26, 2025 @ 00:50 CET (Sprint 3 - Console Migration)
+**Status:** ✅ All Critical + High Priority Complete | 🔄 Medium Priority In Progress

 ---

 ## Executive Summary

-Significant progress has been made since the initial review.
-Many critical and high-priority items have been addressed.
-This updated plan reflects the current state and remaining work.
+**Major Update:** All critical and high-priority issues have been resolved!
+The remaining work consists only of medium and low-priority items that can be addressed in future sprints.

 **Priority Levels:**
 - 🔴 **CRITICAL** - Must fix before production